Testing Management: What It Really Means to Lead Quality

 Test case reusability

-Automation testing is all about effective repetition of relevant test cases.
+Automation testing is all about the effective repetition of relevant test cases.
 This is why, when designing the test case stack, the team needs to make decisions with reusability in mind.
 With the right selection of cases and testing schedule, the QA efforts will start delivering the results very soon.

 Environment variables